junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 <br>

 Castiel coughs.
 Once.
 Then twice.
-At the third times, Dean’s brows arch.
-Castiel wants to pretend it’s just a normal clearing of throat, but obviously not very successful.
+At the third times, Dean's brows arch.
+Castiel wants to pretend it's just a normal clearing of throat, but obviously not very successful.

 Dean: You got a cold or something?